rjaym/symbol_paths/README.md

 # symbol_paths

-Using data from coin market cap and poloniex, derive the feasible/unique arbitrage "paths" that begin and end with the given symbol
+Using data from CoinMarketCap and Poloniex, derive the feasible/unique arbitrage "paths" that begin and end with the given symbol

 Usage:
 - git clone git@github.com:rjaym/symbol_paths.git